 Color is far more than a decorative device used in design.
 Humans have evolved color vision as a functional aid for interacting with the environment.
 We rely on it as a quick and robust method for segregating objects from backgrounds, for identifying objects and for directing attention.

 The choice of color in visual communication is not arbitrary, but is rather constrained by innate human visual and cognitive mechanisms.
 For any particular communication goal, usually a limited number of colors and/or color combinations are effective.
-Restricting the available and colors can inhibit competition and can quickly cause color depletion.
+Restricting the available colors can inhibit competition and can quickly cause color depletion.

 Color can be functional in four ways, visibility, conspicuity, meaningfulness and space and size perception:

 1. Visibility refers to the ease of form and shape detection and identification.
-Certain color combinations enable better detection, discrimination and recognition objects and improved legibility of text.
+Certain color combinations enable better detection, discrimination and recognition of objects and improved legibility of text.
 They enable viewers to perceive objects and to read letters and numbers that are smaller in size, seen at greater distance, located in the visual periphery (off the direct line of sight) and presented for a briefer time.
 Color is especially important for creating readable text and signs.

 2. Conspicuity refers to the ability of an object to attract attention.
 The focusing of attention is necessary for perception, so objects can be highly visible but still missed because they are not also conspicuous enough to draw attention (Green, 2002).
 Conspicuity is a function of several factors, including size, contrast and color.
 Some colors attract attention better than others.
 Finding a way to break through the clutter of the urban landscape and to attract consumer attention is a major concern of most businesses.

 3. Meaningfulness refers to the ability of some colors to automatically create mental associations that convey specific meanings.
 The objects are then easier to identify and to remember.
 Many colors convey a special meaning.
 While there is some variation across cultures and drifts over time as to these meanings, people in Western countries are likely to form specific mental associations when seeing colors.
 Some common associations, such as blue with power are less stable because they rely on symbolic connection.
-Power and is not a visually blue object.
-On the other hand, the association will likely to be stronger and more stable when there is an obvious visual connection between the color and association.
+Power is not a visually blue object.
+On the other hand, the association will likely be stronger and more stable when there is an obvious visual connection between the color and association.
 For example, blue brings water and coolness to mind because water is blue and cool.
 These associations are regularly used in marketing and advertising to promote an image that relates to the product in some beneficial way to increase sales.
-Green is frequently used in packaging of organic, healthy and natural products because if the association with trees, grass and nature.
+Green is frequently used in packaging of organic, healthy and natural products because of the association with trees, grass and nature.
 White is used to signal purity and cleanliness.
 The association of a color with a particular product class is not arbitrary.

 4. Space & Size Perception.
 Among color's other properties, it can affect perception of size and 3D space.
 Mountains off in the distance usually appear blue-violet and indistinct.
 This effect, "aerial perspective," is a secondary consequence of short wavelength light's greater refractive index - it bends more.
 When white sunlight hits the atmosphere, the short wavelengths refract more, scattering into a bluey haze - hence a blue sky.
-In general, the further light travels from an object to the eye, the more blue haze you see through and the less sharp the object appears.
+In general, the farther light travels from an object to the eye, the more blue haze you see through and the less sharp the object appears.

 The eye automatically interprets blue/violetness and loss of sharpness as signs of distance.
 Conversely "warm" colors such as red, yellow and orange appear closer.
 A clever designer can use these color properties to add a 3D feeling to a flat display and enhance separation of foreground and background.
-This is important because people are more likely notice objects interpreted as foreground rather than background.
+This is important because people are more likely to notice objects interpreted as foreground rather than background.
 Moreover, perceived distance also affects apparent size.
 The size of a candy bar could be enhanced, for example, by using specific colors.

 Conclusion